The Dead (Kracht novel): Publication

 The book was published on 8 September 2016 through Kiepenheuer & Witsch in Cologne.
 The cover art for the original German edition features the 1926 painting Night Rain on Shinohashi Bridge by the Japanese print artist Hasui Kawase.

 An English translation by Daniel Bowles was published on 17 July 2018 through Farrar, Straus and Giroux.
 American hardcover first editions feature a George Hurrell portrait of Jean Harlow on the cover.
 Greek, Russian, Swedish, Danish, Italian, Korean, Polish, Croatian, French, Latvian, Lithuanian and Norwegian translations have been published, while Albanian, Malayalam, Japanese and Mongolian translations are in preparation.

 Reception

-Bookforum writes: "The Dead reads like a reboot of J. G. Ballard’s Crash, in a treatment by Wes Anderson, after a weekend spent binge-watching John Schlesinger’s version of The Day of the Locust.
-The result draws out a comically bleak but shakily ambiguous vision of the coming image-world of fascist politics and Tinseltown productions, and of how both authorized a new power of the screen in startlingly effective ways.", while the Los Angeles Review of Books writes: "Across [The Dead], Kracht leaves clues and tracks (perhaps traps) for the readers to connect (or tumble into), eschewing certainty through deliciously stimulating ambiguity in a remarkable, elegiac, sensual, often grotesque and hilarious novel." and the Times Literary Supplement notes "The Dead is wholly unpredictable...and politically astute."
+Eric Banks of Bookforum wrote, "The Dead reads like a reboot of J. G. Ballard’s Crash, in a treatment by Wes Anderson, after a weekend spent binge-watching John Schlesinger’s version of The Day of the Locust.
+The result draws out a comically bleak but shakily ambiguous vision of the coming image-world of fascist politics and Tinseltown productions, and of how both authorized a new power of the screen in startlingly effective ways."
+Writing for the Los Angeles Review of Books Jan Wilm said, "Across the novel, Kracht leaves clues and tracks (perhaps traps) for the readers to connect (or tumble into), eschewing certainty through deliciously stimulating ambiguity in a remarkable, elegiac, sensual, often grotesque and hilarious novel."
+In The Times Literary Supplement, Wilm also noted the novel "politically astute, but also full of references to literary works – including Kracht’s own – and to a number of films – both real and invented.
+Daniel Bowles’s translation is excellent, though it sometimes lacks the beautifully modulated mannerisms of the original German, the languid pacing of Kracht’s prose and the quaint vocabulary that blends the idiom of the Weimar Republic and its aftermath with the vernacular of the present."